 In accordance with the State Constitution and Laws, the Sheriff is also the Chief Jailer of the County and is required to operate and maintain the jail.

-This division is managed and directed by Major David Jordan and Captain Shane Taylor assisted by Lieutenants Matt Wilson and Frank Moody.
+This division is managed and directed by Major Shane Taylor and Captain Diane Henderson assisted by Lieutenant Timothy Watson and Shane Spradlin.

-In October, 2001, the Carroll County Jail transitioned into a new facility, the Jack T. Bell Detention Center.
-This new facility was designed to house 597 inmates.
-The existing facility was then converted into a female housing unit, with a capacity of 85 beds.
-In January, 2006, forty-eight additional beds were installed on the maximum security level of the male housing unit.
+In October 2001, the Carroll County Jail transitioned into a new facility, the Jack T. Bell Detention Center.
+This new facility was designed to house 644 inmates.
+The existing facility was then converted into a female housing unit, with a capacity of 124 inmates.
+In January 2006, forty-eight additional beds were installed on the maximum-security level of the male housing unit.
 This brought the total capacity for both facilities to 645 beds.